rayjon/nomo50/README.md

 - **1880**

-  “Modern” police departments are now established in nearly all major U.S. cities.
+  Following the founding of police operations in New York City (1845), Albany, NY (1851), Chicago, IL (1851), New Orleans, LA (1853), Cincinnati, OH (1853), Philadelphia, PA (1855), Newark, NJ (1857), and Baltimore, MD (1857), “modern” police forces are now established in nearly all major U.S. cities.
+They become infamous for their corruption, brutality, ties with organized crime, political exploitation.

 - **1894**